HOrdover/craftlit-cranford/CURRENT-Book/005-Cranford Ch 5 683.md

 ## Book
 Cranford ==ERIK - I made notes in the Slack channel - I've really messed things up with not recording the week-of.
 I'm going to need to pay more attention.==
-==**I'm not sure how much you'll need to cut off to recalculate the book talk/post-chapter audio**.
-BUT I have a solution to not having to wait for me!
+==**I'm not sure how much you'll need to cut off to recalculate the book talk/post-chapter audio**.== ==BUT I have a solution to not having to wait for me!
 You still have access to Descript, right? - you can [get the AI to ***regenerate*** my voice](https://www.youtube.com/watch?v=866wu6ux_2M) with the proper time codes!
 Even if you just upload that little timecode file, I think it can regenerate me well enough.==
 ==ALL TIME CODES BELOW WILL NEED TO BE ADJUSTED AFTER YOU MAKE THE CUTS==

 ## Chapters